Stovetop and Oven Fire Safety Tips

-Most home fires start in the kitchen; more specifically, the stove top and oven.
+Most home fires start in the kitchen, more specifically, the stovetop and oven.
 Fortunately, you can easily prevent cooking fires if you exercise caution and remain vigilant every time you turn on the stove or oven.
-Here are a number of important safety tips to help you prevent fire hazards in your kitchen:

 - When purchasing a stove or oven, make sure they have the label of an independent testing laboratory.

 - If possible, register your oven online to allow the manufacturer to contact you about potential dangers that come up with the model you purchased.

 - Consider calling a professional to install your new gas or electric oven to ensure that the oven and hood are connected safely.

 - If you have children living in your home, consider installing safety devices such as stove locking straps, stove safety guards, and stove knob stops.

 - Avoid using the stove or oven if you have been consuming alcohol.
 Discourage those who have consumed alcohol to use the stove or oven.

 - Keep your stovetop and oven clean.
 Grease and food particles can start a fire that spreads quickly.